Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 3. How to find out?

-At this stage, the dialogue with children, organized by the teacher, contributes not only to the development of the child's self-reflection in the field of knowing their own interests, assessing existing and acquiring new thematic knowledge in a free, relaxed atmosphere, but also the development of speech and the speech apparatus itself.
+At this stage, dialogue with children, organized by the teacher, contributes not only to the development of the child’s self-reflection in the field of knowing his own interests, assessing existing ones and acquiring new thematic knowledge in a free, relaxed atmosphere, but also to the development of speech and the speech apparatus itself.

  the teacher sets a goal based on the needs and interests of the child;